UAE weather: Are winters getting warmer? Expert clarifies reasons behind temperature shift

 He explained that the pressure systems vary from year to year and even from day to day.
 “Temperature distribution over land and sea influences pressure changes, which in turn affect air mass movement.
 Typically, air masses move from high-pressure to low-pressure areas.
 Sometimes, this results in air masses from the north reaching our region, depending on the prevailing high-pressure conditions.”

-Meanwhile, he also highlighted that the winter months in the UAE that spans from January-March are generally unstable, with frequent weather fluctuations due to these pressure system changes.
+Meanwhile, he also highlighted that the winter months in the UAE that spans from January to March are generally unstable, with frequent weather fluctuations due to these pressure system changes.

 ALSO READ: